 - One sleeve that gives her more visual height and covers her upper arms (which she prefers to have covered whenever possible.)

-- A loose bodice (attached to a built-in leotard) with gathers at the shoulder, tummy and hip.
+- Lastly, a loose bodice (attached to a built-in leotard) with gathers at the shoulder, tummy and hip.
 This soft, feminine look disguises her classic female tummy and gives her plenty of breathing room while keeping her slim-looking.

 On a personal note: The aspect of this dress that most surprised me is how well the white fringe works on this dress.

 Maria said this was an alteration she had LeNique make to the dress after purchase.
-Excellent decision, Maria!
+So, excellent decision, Maria!

 In truth, if I was designing this dress for a client, my immediate reaction would be to make the fringe match the dress, thinking that would create the longest lines for her.
 How boring that would have been.